Trump's understanding of California wildfires is way off—even for him

-As wildfires blazed across the American west, causing evacuations as far east as Idaho and spewing smoke over the Atlantic coast, President Donald Trump flew to California on Monday to meet with governor Gavin Newsom and show support for firefighting efforts.
+As wildfires blazed across the American West, causing evacuations as far east as Idaho and spewing smoke over the Atlantic coast, President Trump flew to California on Monday to meet with Gov. Gavin Newsom and show support for firefighting efforts.
 It wasn’t long before climate change denialism surfaced.
 During a press conference with state officials, California Natural Resources Agency head Wade Crowfoot raised the importance of climate science in wildfire prevention strategy.

 Trump was having none of it.
 “I don’t think science knows,” whether climate change is behind the severe flames seen this wildfire season, he said.
 Currently, six of the largest 20 fires in state history are burning across California.
 In Oregon, 40,000 people have had to evacuate from fires there.